wpXPRESS-WP-support/DIVInizer/readme.txt

 * **Recent Posts Widget** Show any amount of latest posts in the sidebar, custom post types are supported.
 * **Twitter Feed Widget** Display any number of your latest tweets in your sidebar.
 * **Footer Year Shortcode** Use the [year] shortcode under Theme Customizer > Footer > Bottom Bar > EDIT FOOTER CREDITS to display the current year.
 Year may not show in the Customizer preview.
-* **Featured Image Cropping** Enable/disable Divi's default Featured image cropping = Requirements =
+* **Featured Image Cropping** Disable Divi's default Featured image cropping!
+Now your featured images won't get cropped if they're wider than what Divi prefers by default.

+= Requirements =

-ET Divinizer requires the [Divi theme](https://www.elegantthemes.com/gallery/divi/).
+ET Divinizer requires the [Divi theme](https://www.elegantthemes.com/affiliates/idevaffiliate.php?id=28312&url=30499).
 It may work with the Divi Builder plugin and Extra theme, but is not tested with those at this time.

 == Screenshots ==